AntoineBlaud/linkat/README.md

 ### 7. Enjoy

 Finally, open your browser and go to localhost:3000 to enjoy using Linkat.
+Move the range bar to display the progress/evolution

 ## Further information